-As technological change accelerates, our clients want to trust their information with organisations that don't merely keep up but lead the way.
-We've made a global commitment to offer leading audit technology, and we've invested heavily in tools to match our approach.
+As technological change accelerates, our clients want to trust their information with organisations that do not merely keep up but lead the way.
+We have made a global commitment to offer leading audit technology, and we have invested heavily in tools to match our approach.
 The result is greater quality and insight to our clients.